lilek108/SPDR-Gold-Shares-GLD-Risk-Performance-Analysis-2019-2025/README.md

 # Executive Summary

 GLD has shown **strong price and returns growth** in recent years, accompanied by **elevated volatility**.
-Despite its **long-term stability and diversification benefits**, historical returns have not risen proportionally with price, indicating that the recent surge is an **unusual**, period-specific phenomenon rather than a structural trend.
-While **cyclical within-year fluctuations** provide **moderate short-term trading opportunities**, the recent performance should be interpreted with **caution**, as it brings **higher uncertainty** and **downside risk** rather than guaranteed future gains.
+Despite its **long-term stability and diversification benefits**, historical returns have not risen proportionally with price, indicating that the recent surge is an **unusual, period-specific phenomenon** rather than a structural trend. **Low risk-adjusted performance**, together with the **absence of a sustained increase in returns** over most of the past seven years, **raises questions about the attractiveness of GLD as a long-term investment asset**.
+While cyclical within-year fluctuations provide **moderate short-term trading opportunities**, the recent performance should be interpreted with **caution**, as it implies **higher uncertainty and downside risk** rather than sustainable future gains.

 # Insights